awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

 1. On the **Specify stack details** page, fill out the following parameters, and choose **Next**:
    + **NodeAutoScalingGroupDesiredCapacity** – Enter the desired instance count that you recorded in a [previous step](#existing-worker-settings-step)\.
 Or, enter your new desired number of nodes to scale to when your stack is updated\.
    + **NodeAutoScalingGroupMaxSize** – Enter the maximum number of nodes to which your node Auto Scaling group can scale out\.
 This value must be at least one node more than your desired capacity\.
 This is so that you can perform a rolling update of your nodes without reducing your node count during the update\.
    + **NodeInstanceType** – Choose the instance type your recorded in a [previous step](#existing-worker-settings-step)\.
 Alternatively, choose a different instance type for your nodes\.
+Before choosing a different instance type, review [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 Each Amazon EC2 instance type supports a maximum number of elastic network interfaces \(ENIs\) and each ENI supports a maximum number of IP addresses\.
 Because each worker node and pod is assigned its own IP address, it's important to choose an instance type that will support the maximum number of pods that you want to run on each worker node\.
 For a list of the number of ENIs and IP addresses supported by instance types, see [ IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)\.
 For example, the `m5.large` instance type supports a maximum of 30 IP addresses for the worker node and pods\.
 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown in [vpc\_ip\_resource\_limit\.go](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.10/pkg/awsutils/vpc_ip_resource_limit.go) on GitHub\.
 You might need to update your CNI version to use the latest supported instance types\.
 For more information, see [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
 **Important**